What to Do in a Dental Emergency

 Call your dentist first.
 If it's during regular business hours, they may be able to see you.
 Outside of normal business hours, other care options for a dental emergency include an urgent care center, or an emergency room for serious oral injuries.

-Review your dental plan to see how dental emergencies are covered, as well as how much you and your plan may pay for emergency dental services.
+Review your dental insurance plan to see how dental emergencies are covered, as well as how much you and your plan may pay for emergency dental services.

 If I have teeth knocked out, what should I do before I get to a dentist?